amallen1/Mini-Projects/README.md

-# Mini-Projects
+# Middle of Word
-Short programs that I created to practice writing code
+Program that takes the middle of any word and returns it